- China Tours +

 Not classy: They are set up like take-out restaurants.
 The food is wrapped in paper.
 So your money is going for food and convenience and not fancy plates.

 Central District branch: Many tourists pass through the IFC Mall from the two MTR stations and four subway lines underneath or from the adjacent ferry pier.
-So their location is especially convenient.
+So their Central location is convenient.

-From the IFC Mall, you can take the pedestrian overpass past the Heng Seng Bank and take the Mid-levels Escalator to go there in about four minutes.
-It is right near the escalator on Wellington Street in the Sun Wise Building, and you can see the sign from the escalator.
-It is the world's longest outdoor escalator, and it is good transport for sightseers.
+From the IFC Mall, you can take the pedestrian overpass past the Heng Seng Bank and take the Mid-levels Escalator to go there in several minutes.

 Bib Gourmand Michelin rating: In 2015, they were listed in the Bib Gourmand listing of about 67 restaurants for Hong Kong as an excellent place for a meal under 300 HKD.
-But they are not on the 2016 listing.
-They get similarly high ratings on TripAdvisor and are liked by Americans.
+But were not listed from 2016 to 2019.
+TripAdvisor ranks them as one of the best in Hong Kong.
+Americans especially like it.

 If you've ever eaten free range beef, you know how much better it is than corn, soybean, and gmo fed beef.
 Natural grass and no hormones produce a very delicious and healthy natural beef high in natural omega 3 and protein, and it is much better than standard USDA beef.
 This sort of beef is more expensive.
 It comes from Tasmania where there is low pollution too.